 The Rig, 2023, 5:37 minutes, 4K video (web version 1080p), courtesy the artist

-Veselka visited Shetland in May 2022 and became interested in the decommissioning of the Ninian Northern offshore platform at Dales Voe and the marine life that had grown on the rig during its forty years of operation.
-Surprised by the amount of life that had lived on the structure, she found a symbol of hope.
-Visually, petrochemical infrastructure is often used as symbols of human ingenuity, energy demand, climate change, or environmental degradation.
-But to Veselka, the ecosystem living on the rig was a different type of symbol—one that represents life’s resilience.
+Veselka visited Shetland in May 2022 and became interested in the decommissioning of the Ninian Northern offshore platform at Dales Voe and the tremendous amount of marine life that had grown on the rig during its forty years of operation.
+In decommissioning process, this life had been killed, and the site was a graveyard.
+But the fact of life on these structures was also a symbol of hope.
+Visually, petrochemical infrastructure is often used as a symbol of climate change and environmental disaster.
+But the ecosystem living on the rig before it was decommissioned became a different type of symbol—one that represents life’s resilience.

 To hear more about the artist's experience in Shetland, please listen to her interview with Chris Bonfiglioli on the Coastal Knowledge Podcast of the Young Academy of Scotland: https://www.youngacademyofscotland.org.uk/news/podcast-episode-9-coastal-climate-change-art/